slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Threat:* Build using an unofficial CI/CD pipeline that does not build in the correct way.

-*Mitigation:* Policy requires provenance showing that the builder matched an expected value.
+*Mitigation:* Verifier requires provenance showing that the builder matched an expected value.

 *Example:* MyPackage is expected to be built on Google Cloud Build, which is trusted up to Build L3.
 Adversary builds on SomeOtherBuildService, which is only trusted up to Build L2, and then exploits SomeOtherBuildService to inject bad behavior.
-Solution: Policy rejects because builder is not as expected.
+Solution: Verifier rejects because builder is not as expected.

 </details>
 <details><summary>Upload package without provenance <span>(Build L1)</span></summary>

 *Threat:* Upload a package without provenance.

-*Mitigation:* Package's provenance is verified before accepting the package.
+*Mitigation:* Verifier requires provenance before accepting the package.

 *Example:* Adversary uploads a malicious version of MyPackage to the package repository without provenance.
-Solution: Policy rejects because provenance is missing.
+Solution: Verifier rejects because provenance is missing.

 </details>